PrefectHQ/prefect/docs/concepts/tasks.md

 Prefect tasks can automatically retry on failure.
 To enable retries, pass `retries` and `retry_delay_seconds` parameters to your task.

-For example, let's say we need to retrieve data from a brittle API:
+For example, let's say you need to retrieve data from a brittle API:

 ```python hl_lines="4"
 import httpx